Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

+We also stress-test our technique by drawing curves on complex models (Figure~\ref{fig:stressTests}a,b,e) and drawing a single long curve looping around the fertility model multiple times (Figure~\ref{fig:stressTests}c).
+Finally, we show a failure case discussed in \S~\ref{sec:phong}---the \emph{mimicry} projection fails catastrophically due to problems in the underlying $\pi_{ACP}$ projection when the mesh is perturbed with excessive random noise \revm{(Figure~\ref{fig:stressTests}d).
+Smaller local jumps can also occur when the model is both highly detailed and contains many sharp features (see inset in Figure~\ref{fig:stressTests}e).}

-\emph{Texture Painting:} Figures~\ref{fig:teaser}e, \ref{fig:texturing} show examples of textures painted in VR using {\it mimicry}.
+\paragraph{Texture Painting} Figures~\ref{fig:teaser}e, \ref{fig:applications}a show examples of textures painted in VR using \emph{mimicry}.
 The long, smooth, wraparound curves on the torus, are especially hard to draw with 2D interfaces.
 Our implementation uses Discrete Exponential Maps (DEM)~\cite{schmidt2006discrete} to compute a dynamic local parametrization around each projected point $\bq_i$, to create brush strokes or geometric stamps on the object.

-\emph{Mesh Segmentation: } Figures~\ref{fig:teaser}e and \ref{fig:segmentation} show {\it mimicry} used for interactive segmentation in VR.
-In our implementation users draw an almost-closed curve $\CQ = \{\bq_0,\ldots,\bq_{n-1}\}$ on the object using {\it mimcry}.
-We snap points $\bq_i$ to their nearest mesh vertex, and use Dijkstra's shortest path to connect consecutive vertices, and to close the cycle of vertices.
-A mesh region is selected or segmented using mesh faces partitioned by these cycles that are easy to draw in AR/VR, but often require view changes and multiple strokes in 2D.
+\paragraph{Mesh Segmentation} Figures~\ref{fig:teaser}e, \ref{fig:applications}b show interactive segmentation using \emph{mimicry}.
+In our implementation, users draw an almost-closed curve $\CQ = \{\bq_0,\ldots,\bq_{n-1}\}$ on the object using \revm{\emph{mimicry}}.
+We snap points $\bq_i$ to their nearest mesh vertex, and use Dijkstra's shortest path to connect consecutive vertices, and to close the cycle.
+While easy in \revm{VR} via \emph{mimicry}, drawing similar strokes in 2D for selection/segmentation would require multiple view changes.